-Medicare supplement insurance can help reduce out-of-pocket medical expenses.
-Medical Supplement Insurance Policies (also known as Medigap) are offered by private insurance companies and are regulated by the State Departments of Insurance.
+Medicare Supplement insurance can help reduce out-of-pocket medical expenses.
+Medicare Supplement insurance policies (also known as Medigap) are offered by private insurance companies and are regulated by the State Departments of Insurance.
 These policies provide insurance coverage that supplements the coverage provided by Medicare Parts A and B. They can help pay some of the out-of-pocket costs that Medicare Parts A and B do not cover.

 Your style is your choice.
 Shouldn't your doctor and your coverage be, too?

 Coverage of your choice with doctors of your choice are included with plans that don't restrict you to networks of specialists.

 All standardized plans include the following basic benefits: